Kunj-13/StockSense/Weekly Reports/Weekly Report - 10-2.md

 ## Sahil
 ### Subsection 1:
-- Finding a good dataset to use.
 - Finding out which ML model will be best for this project.
-- Finding out how to integrate the data to get the best results.
+- Finding out how to integrate the data into the JSON file so we can then tell front-end what we should look into adding.
+- Find out how we want our front-end to look.

 ### Subsection 2:
 - I've been watching videos to figure out how to integrate Yahoo API data and am also looking into fed Speech.